rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 ---

 ## Communication
-In this section we will use two MPI library functions functions for sending and receiving data.
+In this section we will use two MPI library functions functions to send data from one rank to another.
 These are `MPI_Send` and `MPI_Recv`.

-These two functions together accomplish the task of sending and receiving data from one rank to another.
 They are the basic building blocks for essentially all of the more specialized MPI commands described later.
 They are also the basic communication tools in your MPI application.